-COURSE TITLE CREDITS SEMESTER TAKEN GRADE PROC GRAM REQUIREMENTS 9 College Composition I: Expository Writing and Research ENG 101 Appropriate scores on English placement tests or C- or better in ENG 095 or C- or better in ENG 097 and ENG 098, or C- or better in ENG 096 or ENG 099.
-3 Introduction to Psychology PSY 110 Eligibility for ENG 101 3 Introduction to Human Services HSV 113 Eligibility for ENG 101 3 ROGRAM ELECTIVES e from the following courses) 15 Introduction to the Study of Aging GRT 110 3 Any course with HSV, PSY, or Soc Designation.
-3 Any course with HSV, PSY, or Soc Designation.
-3 Any course with HSV, PSY, or Soc Designation.
-3 Any course with HSV, PSY, or Soc Designation.
-Any course with HSV, PSY, or Soc Designation.
+COURSE TITLE COURSE NUMBER PRE-REQUISITES PRE-REQUISITES CREDITS SEMESTER TAKEN GRADE PRO GRAM REQUIREMENTS 9 College Composition I: Expository Writing and Research ENG 101 Appropriate scores on English placement tests or C- or better in ENG 095 or C- or better in ENG 097 and ENG 098, or C- or better in ENG 096 or ENG 099.
+3 Introduction to Psychology PSY 110 Eligibility for ENG 101 3 Introduction to Human Services HSV 113 Eligibility for ENG 101 3 - ROGRAM ELECTIVES we from the following courses) 15 Introduction to the Study of Aging GRT 110 3 Conflict Resolution and Mediation SSN 120 3 Any course with HSV, PSY, or SOC Designation.
+3 Any course with HSV, PSY, or SOC Designation.
+3 Any course with HSV, PSY, or SOC Designation.
+3 Any course with HSV, PSY, or SOC Designation.
+3 Any course with HSV, PSY, or SOC Designation.
 3 Total Credits 24